rezakj/iCellR/README.md

 #### k of 400 is usually good with biger data but adjust it for intended resolution.
 #### Here we use a k of 100 but this might not be ideal for your data.
 #### example: # my.obj <- run.knetl(my.obj, dims = 1:20, k = 400)
+#### Because knetl has a very high resolution it's best to use a dim of 20 (this usually works best for most data)
 ###################################################################################
 ###################################################################################
 ###################################################################################